 Meditation is easiest when the body feels fresh, comfortable, relaxed and clean.
 Taking a shower or even washing your face, hands and feet will give you a fresher feeling.
 In the morning, your body will feel most comfortable meditating if you empty your bladder and bowels first (if that is your habit); then prepare for meditation.

-A few minutes of Easy-Gentle Yoga exercises can create a vast improvement in your meditation.
+A few minutes of Easy-Gentle Yoga exercises can create a vast improvement in your health and meditation practice.